Stormin’s Work Bench (Cross Strikes resolutions for Optilator

 phone lines.
 In this industry, it is

-selling the Optelator I have seen approx 50 units that get damaged by this
+the Optelator I have seen approx 1500 units that get damaged by this

 phenomenon, and all of them repairable.